Tovihoto Ayemi: Early life and education

-Ayemi is from Dimpur, Nagaland.
-He is the son of late Hejeto Ayemi.
+Ayemi is from Dimapur, Nagaland.
+He is the son of Hejeto Ayemi.
 He completed his BA (honors) in 2001 at Patkai Christian College, Dimapur, which is affiliated with Nagaland University.

 Career

+In 2013 Ayemi was elected for the first time on an Naga People's Front (NPF) ticket to the Nagaland Legislative Assembly.
+He defeated his nearest rival, and former chief minister, K. L. Chishi of the Indian National Congress by a margin of 1838 votes.
+He retained the seat in the 2018 Nagaland Legislative Assembly election, beating Pukhavi Yepthomi of the Naga People's Front by a margin of 6,600 votes.
+In 2023, he became a three-time MLA representing the BJP again.
 Ayemi won from Dimapur I Assembly constituency representing the BJP in the 2023 Nagaland Legislative Assembly election.
 He polled 13,325 votes and defeated his nearest rival, Kewekhape Therie of the Indian National Congress, by a margin of 6,959 votes.
-He first became an MLA, winning the 2013 Nagaland Legislative Assembly election representing Naga People's Front.
-In 2013, he defeated his nearest rival, K. L. Chishi of the Indian National Congress, by a margin of 1,838 votes.
-He retained the seat in the 2018 Nagaland Legislative Assembly election, beating Pukhavi Yepthomi of the Naga People's Front by a margin of 6,600 votes.
-In 2023, he became a three-time MLA representing the BJP again.

 He is the advisor for tribal affairs and elections to the Government of Nagaland.